 Not too much to report of late because I've been spending most of my time working on editing and proofreading the above.

-I've been occasionally slumming in the afternoons at a friends' apartment pool up in Gwinnett County, where we discovered something neet: plastic soda and milk bottles, when pierced with a small hole or two and then held upright in the mouth while underwater, can act as a "poor-man's SCUBA tank."
+I've been occasionally slumming in the afternoons at a friends' apartment pool up in Gwinnett County, where we discovered something neet: plastic soda and milk bottles, when pierced with a small hole or two and then held upright in the mouth while underwater, can act as a "poor-man's underwater air-tank."
 At least for a few breaths.
 Hey, it took a kid from California to show us that? :)

 Timothy Leary, rest in peace.